 You can also use the foil tape to join pieces of insulation together, mend cuts, tears or holes that you might have made during the install.

 Once you are happy that your foil insulation is fitted securely and that all joints have been taped together, you are ready to fit your internal lining panels.

 Step 8: Boosting Performance

 You now have the option of creating another airspace between the insulation and the internal panels.
 This is done by fixing a batten or spacer between the insulation and the internal panels.
 Remember the airspace only needs to be small to be effective (6mm-20mm).

 This takes a little longer to do but creating another airspace beside the foil surface is by far the most efficient method for installing Low-E Insulation in a camper and could boost the thermal performance by another 40%.

 Step 9: Insulating The Floor

 Put double sided tape around the edges of the floor, remove the backing and secure the insulation in place.

 *OPTION – Use a double layer of Low-E Insulation or use our Ultra-E Insulation (11mm thick) to slightly increase thermal performance and for better sound deadening.

-It is now time for you to finish the rest of your project happy in the knowledge that you have created a great insulation system, that keep you cool in the summer, make your van easy to heat and keep you warm in winter, deaden sound, and won’t rot corrode, or most importantly, absorb moisture.
+It is now time for you to finish the rest of your project happy in the knowledge that you have created a great insulation system that will keep you cool in summer, make your van easy to heat and keep you warm in winter, deaden sound, and won’t rot, corrode, or absorb moisture.